 An idea that is as brilliant as it is convincing, this has been a real success story.
 A 2013 spin-off from the Karlsruhe Institute of Technology (KIT) has evolved into a technology company employing over 60 people and supplying the world market from its Karlsruhe base.

-In the video, Dr. Sven Schmidt-Rohr, CEO ArtiMinds Robotics, explains how a good idea was transformed into a successful company.
+In the video, Dr. Sven Schmidt-Rohr, CEO ArtiMinds Robotics, explains how a good idea was transformed into a successful company (interview only available in German).

 Many spin-offs arise out of projects in universities or research institutes.
 This was also the case at ArtiMinds Robotics: all three of the young founders of ArtiMinds were research associates at KIT.
 Known as the “research university in the Helmholtz Association”, it is ideally positioned to help high-tech spin-offs get off the ground.